JuliaCollections/DataStructures.jl/README.md

 DefaultDict(KeyType, ValueType, default)        # create a DefaultDict with Dict type (KeyType,ValueType)

-OrderedDefaultDict(default, kv)                 # create a OrderedDefaultDict with a default value or function,
+DefaultOrderedDict(default, kv)                 # create a DefaultOrderedDict with a default value or function,
                                                 # optionally wrapping an existing dictionary
 							  	                # or array of key-value pairs

-OrderedDefaultDict(KeyType, ValueType, default) # create a OrderedDefaultDict with Dict type (KeyType,ValueType)
+DefaultOrderedDict(KeyType, ValueType, default) # create a DefaultOrderedDict with Dict type (KeyType,ValueType)
 ```

 Examples using ``DefaultDict``: